AniketDas13/Campus-Placement-Prediction/README.md

 Anupam Chakrborty (AnupamChaks0101)
 Ananya Paul (ananyapaul2021)

-N.B.: The model may not achieve the best accuracy; fiddling with the various parameters may enhance it.
+N.B.: The model may not achieve the best accuracy, though fiddling with the various parameters may enhance it.